WebQAmGaze: A Multilingual Webcam Eye-Tracking-While-Reading Dataset: Data Processing

 \subsection{Fixation Detection and Gaze Point Filtering}

-We perform the following preprocessing steps on the gaze points obtained to transform them into fixation points.
+We perform the following preprocessing steps on the gaze points obtained from the webcam recordings to transform them into fixation points.

-First, we subtract the image coordinates $(i_x,i_y)$, and for each gaze point $g=(g_x,g_y,g_t)$ we perform the following to transform it into a resolution-independent gaze point $g'$:
+In the first step, we implement a dispersion-threshold identification algorithm (I-DT) for fixation detection \citep{salvucci2000identifying}.
+First, we subtract the image coordinates $(i_x,i_y)$ (measured in pixels) from each gaze point $g=(g_x,g_y,g_t)$.
+For each of these initial gaze points, the $x,y$ coordinates refer to a location in the participant's screen.
+We perform the following operation to transform it into a resolution-independent gaze point $g'$:

-Where $i_x,i_y$ are the coordinates of the top-left corner of image $i$ and $g_x,g_y$ is the estimation of the gaze location at time $g_t$ in $ms$.
-Before $g'$ all $x,y$ coordinates are referring to a location in the participant's screen.
-The set of all resolution-independent gaze points is defined as $G'$.
+where $i_x,i_y$ are the coordinates of the top-left corner of image $i$ and $g_x,g_y$ is the estimation of the gaze location at time $g_t$, measured in milliseconds.
+The set of all resolution-independent gaze points is defined as $G'$, which refer to the image pixels of resolution $[0, 1280]$ on the $x$-axis and $[0, 720]$ on the $y$-axis.

-Second, we define/merge the data points into fixations related to the reading process by defining a time window $w=150ms$ and a radius $r=32px$.
+Second, we merge the individual resolution-independent gaze points into fixations related to the reading process by defining a time window $w=150ms$ and a radius $r=32px$.
 For every point $g'_i=(x_i,y_i,t_i) \in G'$, we perform:

-Where $f_i$ is the new fixation point created and $N$ is the total number of points summed.
+where $f_i$ is the new fixation point created, and $N$ is the total number of points summed.
 Both $r$ and $w$ are empirically defined parameters.
-We then calculate the fixation duration to be the difference between the fixation time of two consecutive points so that $d_i = t_i - t_{i-1}$ and set the first gaze point to have $d_0=0$.
-Additionally, we remove any data points which are outside the text target area, in this case, the borders of the image containing the text with a tolerance threshold of $50px$, to allow for fixations related to reading that fall outside of the text box due to lower accuracy.
+We then calculate the fixation duration to be the difference between the fixation time of two consecutive points, so that $d_i = t_i - t_{i-1}$ and set the first gaze point to have $d_0=0$.
+This point is kept and not filtered out when removing fixations based on duration.
+Additionally, we remove any data points that fall outside of the text target area, which is defined as the borders of the image containing the text with a tolerance threshold of $50px$ to allow for fixations related to reading that fall outside the text box due to lower calibration accuracy.